sunshinghin/Snaky-bot/README.md

 ## Installation

-Snaky is used nextcord.py as library.You MUST installed nextcord.py before using Snaky.
+Snaky is using nextcord.py as library.You MUST install nextcord.py before using Snaky.

 You can download nextcord.py by these steps.YOU NEED TO ADD PYTHON INTO PATH BEFORE USING THIS.